tesujimath/docker-wordpress/README.md

 ## Directory Structure

-The core WordPress directory is `/var/www/html/wordpress`.
+The core WordPress directory is `/var/www/html/${WORDPRESS_CORE}`.

 The WordPress configuration should be mounted into the container at `/var/www/html/wp-config.php`.

 ## Recommended WordPress configuration

-This author recommends using `/content` as the content directory.
-The following configuration is suggested in `wp-config.php`:
+This author suggests using something like `/content` as the content directory, for which the following configuration is required in `wp-config.php`:

 ```
-/** Absolute path to the WordPress directory. */
+/** Absolute path to the WordPress directory, to match ${WORDPRESS_CORE}. */
 if ( ! defined( 'ABSPATH' ) ) {
 	define( 'ABSPATH', dirname( __FILE__ ) . '/wordpress/' );
 }

-/** Relocate content directory from /wordpress/wp-content to /content. */
+/** Relocate content directory from to /content. */
 define( 'WP_CONTENT_URL', '/content' );
 define( 'WP_CONTENT_DIR', dirname( __FILE__ ) . '/content' );